abdusabri/bit-docs/content/docs/cli-init.md

 prev: cli-install.html
 next: cli-link.html
 ---

-Initializes an empty Bit Scope.
-This will create a `bit.json` file, and a `.bit` folder, which will contain Bit's objects & models.
+Initializes Bit on a local workspace.
+This will create a `bit.json` file, and a `.bit` directory, which will contain Bit's objects & models.

 ## Synopsis